silvncr/qrs/README.md

 >>> print(
 ...     q.solve_str('wetodlnm')
 ... )
+        --- query: wetodlnm (8 letters) ---

+        8 letters - 18 points
+         MELTDOWN

+        5 letters - 14 points
+         MOWED

+        4 letters - 12 points
+         MEWL

+        3 letters - 10 points
+         MEW, MOW, WEM

+        2 letters - 6 points
+         EW, OW, WE, WO
+>>>
 ```

-See the example case below to find out what this displays.
+See [the example case below](#example-case) to find out what this displays.

+> Note: for the `pip install` command, you can use `quarrel-solver` with a hyphen, or `quarrel_solver` with an underscore.
+When importing the module in Python or running it from the commandline, you **MUST** use an underscore.

 ## Direct execution